Employer of Record

 Nursery and Social Benefits

-Nursery and social benefits provide daycare services for employees’ children, facilitating a work-life balance for working parents.
-Employers contribute 1% of the Base Listed Salary (BLS) to fund these services, while workers do not have any additional contributions.
-This benefit is an important support mechanism for families, allowing parents to pursue their careers while ensuring their children are cared for during working hours.
+Nursery and social benefits provide daycare services for employees’ children and related social benefits.
+Employers contribute 1% of the Base Listed Salary to fund these services, while workers do not have an additional contribution for this concept.

 INFONAVIT

-The Instituto del Fondo Nacional de la Vivienda para los Trabajadores (INFONAVIT) requires employers to contribute 5% of the Base Listed Salary (BLS) toward housing assistance for employees.
-This contribution aids workers in securing affordable housing, thereby improving their quality of life and financial stability.
-INFONAVIT is a significant aspect of social security in Mexico, offering crucial support for workers seeking to purchase homes.
+The Instituto del Fondo Nacional de la Vivienda para los Trabajadores (INFONAVIT) requires employers to contribute 5% of the Base Listed Salary toward housing assistance for employees.
+This contribution aids workers in securing housing solutions and is a significant aspect of social security in Mexico.

 Payroll in Mexico